AnamKhalid09/Olympic-games/README.md

 ## Findings

 According to visualisations and statistical analysis, GDP clearly has an effect on country's success while population may or may not have an effect on country's success in Olympic games.
+So the findings prove that my hypothesis is not a null hypothesis instead it's an alternate hypothesis.

 ## References: